Quick links or scroll down the page

-Illumini 2008 had been a huge success and done exactly what it was intended to do, it introduced so many people to arts, who had never been before, commenting, how they did not realise art could be so much fun and so interesting.
+Illumini 2008 was a huge success and had done exactly what it was intended to do, introduce people to the arts who had never been before, many of them commenting how they did not realise art could be so much fun and so interesting.

 Artists for Illumini Event 2008